Contents:

 Who’s it for: All staff

-For more information on which clinical waste bins should be used during the spillage protocol (where applicable), see our Waste managementpage
+For more information on which clinical waste bins should be used during a spillage, see our Waste Management page.

 Blood

-- All staff should receive a Hepatitis B vaccination shortly after joining to protect from infection (see Onboarding & Pre-Start Checks for more information)
+- All staff should be offered a Hepatitis B vaccination shortly after joining to protect from infection (see Onboarding & Pre-Start Checks for more information).

-- Staff which take blood from patients or handle blood samples should take the following additional precautions to avoid infection
+- Staff who take blood from patients or handle blood samples should take the following additional precautions to avoid infection.

 Precautions for taking blood